-View daily and weekly water storage levels for Melbourne, as well as catchment rainfall, reservoir inflows and water usage – updated each afternoon.
+View daily and weekly water storage levels for Melbourne, as well as summaries of catchment rainfall, reservoir inflow and water usage data – updated each afternoon.

 Note: the graph below is indicative and not to scale.
 Learn how to select and compare data.